Reidemeister numbers for arithmetic Borel subgroups in type A: The theorem of Levchuk

-In what follows we elucidate the automorphisms appearing in the statement and, since the theorem does not appear in the original paper~\cite{LevchukOriginal} in the form stated above, we explain in Section~\ref{Levchuk:proof} how it follows from Lev\v{c}uk's work.
+In what follows we elucidate the automorphisms appearing in the statement and, since the theorem does not appear in the original paper~\cite{LevchukOriginal} in the form stated above, we explain in Section~\ref{Levchuk:proof} how it follows from Levchuk's work.